PROMETHEUS AND CHIRON

 “Yeah,” she said, “last night.
 And I knew you could still see me…and you weren’t just scramming down to the other end of the station or anything.
 You stuck around.
 And all I could think about was that…that this guy could see me.
 He could see me, and he wasn’t as scared as everyone else.”

-“I was scared,” Tommy said, not sure why he felt it important to clarify her impression of him.
+“I was scared,” Tommy said, not sure why he felt it important to clarify her impression.

 Tommy thought back to his dream.
-Could that vision have been the product of the woman’s constant thoughts toward and about him?
+Could that vision have been the product of the woman’s constant thought toward and about him?
 Could her pitiful pleading somehow have reached him, even across the miles to his bedroom as he slept?
 In a world where a dead woman could go through withdrawals every night at the train station, who could say what might not be possible?
 Of course, he was fairly sure that none of it was happening at all as she described, that she was simply a mentally ill addict.
-Yet, he had had his dream, he had seen the shadow that surrounded her.
+Yet, his dream had happened, he had seen the shadow that surrounded her.
 Why was it not there now?
 Was his own well-meaning presence enough to drive it into hiding?
 Could the woman be right?
 Was it actually possible that Tommy could help her in some way?

 He had the impulse to ask himself, So what?
 What if he was somehow able to help her?
 Why should he do it?
 What would be the point?
 It was not he who had put her here, not he who had gotten her addicted to drugs.
 He was not the one who had abandoned her child and then overdosed and died, if her story was true.
 Why should he feel responsible for helping her?